covid-policy-modelling/model-connector-template/README.md

 1. Maintainers can then follow the instructions for *Deploying updated code > model connectors* from `infrastructure/README.md` to release the model.

+1. Update this README to be specific to your model, and to remove any parts that will not be needed in future (e.g. this *Process* section)

 ## Requirements for Docker images

 * The CMD/connector must return: